 - A mold is created from the impression and sent to a laboratory to have the appliance made.

 - A second visit to the office is necessary to adjust the nightguard for a comfortable fit and proper occlusion.

-Mouth guards are made to protect the teeth while doing sports activities.
-Sports guards can be bought at drugstores; however, if you desire a custom fit mouthguard, we can provide that service.
+Mouthguards are also made to protect the teeth while doing sports activities.
+Sports guards can be bought at drugstores; however, if you desire a custom-fit mouthguard, we can provide that service.